joshmalina/downtowndharma/faq/README.md

 The Sanskrit word dharma (*dhamma* in Pali) has various meanings.
 In Buddhism, it’s most often used as a synonym for the teachings of the Buddha.
 More generally, the term can mean “the truth” or “the way things are”.
 As a community, Downtown Dharma honors and promotes the liberatory teachings and practices offered by the Buddha, which point the way to greater ease, peace and freedom—even amidst the stresses of living and working in downtown DC.

-# How do I sign up for the email listserv, and/or join the Discord server?
+# How do I sign up for the email listserv, and/or join the WhatsApp community?

-You can sign up for Downtown Dharma’s email listserv (Google Group) [here](https://www.downtowndharmadc.org/#listserv-signup).
+You can sign up for Downtown Dharma’s email listserv (Google Group) [here](https://www.downtowndharmadc.org/#listserv-signup) or the WhatsApp community [here](https://chat.whatsapp.com/C4WLkOtbx2aCsSeUQhBh13).